 The Modulator and Channel subsystems consist of Communications Toolbox blocks that model:

 A QPSK-modulated waveform of random bits

 A raised cosine pulse-shaping filter for spectral limiting

-The RF receiver subsystem, shown in the light purple area, consists of:
+The RF receiver subsystem, shown in light purple, consists of RF Blockset blocks:

 The reference system, shown in red, consists of: